 University of Toronto Financial Aid (UTAPS)

 Will your OSAP or government financial aid not quite cover all your costs?
 UTAPS is for full-time students who receive the maximum government financial aid available but whose funding still doesn’t cover all their university costs.
 UTAPS helps fill the financial gap.
 Ontario residents must be receiving OSAP to be considered.
 If you’re receiving financial aid from another Canadian province, territory or a First Nations band, you may be eligible for UTAPS too.

-Use the Financial Aid/ UTAPS Online Estimator to get an estimate of how much Financial Aid/ UTAPS funding you could receive.
-This can help with planning your finances for your University studies.
+Use the Financial Aid/UTAPS Online Estimator to get an estimate of how much funding you could receive.
+This can help with planning your finances for your university studies.